 Each project is likely to be very different and if you are working on a supervisors project then some of these things may happen earlier or later than your peers.
 As a rough guide we would suggest that if you do not have ethics approval by the middle of semester 1 in your final year then this may make your project difficult to complete – especially if you need additional ethics approval from outside agencies like SERAP.
 Likewise, we would strongly recommend that you have all your data collected by the end of semester 1 of your final year to give yourself time to analyse and write up your findings during the inter semester break.

 In the first instance your supervisor should be able to provide you with some guidance about this part of your data analysis, as well as direct you to appropriate resources to help you – such as Julie Pallant’s fantastic book SPSS Survival Manual.

-The report is worth 80% of your grade for Education Honours Dissertation (EDUF4021) – with the seminar presentation worth 20%.
-This is just one unit that is combined to give you your final Honours mark – which is called the HWAM (Honours Weighted Average Mark).
+The Research Report comprises the total grade for Education Honours Dissertation (EDUF4021).
+This Unit grade is combined with other units to give you your final Honours mark – which is called the HWAM (Honours Weighted Average Mark).
 Each program has a number of different units that are used to calculate the HWAM, detailed in the table below.
-These calculations are set by the resolutions for each course as detailed in the Faculty's Undergraduate and Graduate Entry Handbook.
+These calculations are set for each course, as detailed in the Faculty's Undergraduate and Graduate Entry Handbook.

 |BEd (Early Childhood)||BEd (Primary)||BEd (HMHE)||BEd (Secondary), BA/BSc|